Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Ionized gas rotation: position-velocity diagrams and comparison to analytic models

-Comparing the observed pv data to the models, the 6.6i42 overpredicts the observed velocities, while both the 3.5i42 and the 6.6i25 models are relatively indistinguishable when compared to the data.
+Comparing the observed pv data to the models, the HBH i42 overpredicts the observed velocities, while both the LBH i42 and the HBH i25 models are relatively indistinguishable when compared to the data.
 Along the minor axis (central panel of Fig. \ref{fig:npvmajor}), the blueshifted gas to the NW is clearly visible at an almost constant $\sim$200 \kms\ blueshifted velocity.
 The \oi\ pv diagram (right panel of Fig. \ref{fig:npvmajor}) covers a smaller range of offsets.
-Here the 6.6i42 model is clearly in the upper envelope of the observed velocities.
+Here the HBH i42 model is clearly in the upper envelope of the observed velocities.

 All \wfm\ and \nfm\ pv diagrams clearly show filaments nearing the nucleus (in projection) but not following rotational kinematics of the black hole.
 In several cases, multiple velocity components are seen, so that single Gaussian fits are not usable here.
 While the highly blueshifted components can be disentangled in pv diagrams at most PAs, for reasons of brevity we cannot show all these here.
-To avoid some of the confusion created by the highly blueshifted filaments, we instead use the \oione\ emission line, which, while weaker, is relatively isolated from other emission and absorption lines, and is detected in over the central two arcseconds.
+To avoid some of the confusion created by the highly blueshifted filaments, we instead use the \oione\ emission line, which, while weaker, is relatively isolated from other emission and absorption lines, and is detected out to $\sim$1\arcsec\ radius (right panel of Fig. \ref{fig:npvmajor}).

-We thus focus in the \oione\ moment maps shown in Fig. \ref{fig:oimoms}.
-The intensity (moment 0) map shows decreasing flux with increasing nuclear distance but does not clearly delineate an axisymmetric inclined disk.
-The velocity map shows a clear rotational pattern, with a twist close to the nucleus.
-In the highest SNR inner ($\leq$0\farcs2) disk, the blueshifted side of the disk has a larger dispersion.
-Spectra here are double-peaked with a red component at velocity similar to the redshifted side of the disk, and a blue rotating component.
-A high dispersion region 0\farcs5 to the W of the nucleus, in an area with a lower SNR, is also seen: here the extra width could be attributable to one of the filaments discussed in the previous section.